-Keith Ross is the Dean of Engineering and Computer Science at NYU Shanghai and the Leonard J. Shustek Chair Professor in the Computer Science and Engineering Dept at NYU.
-Before joining NYU-Poly in 2003, he was a professor at University of Pennsylvania (13 years) and a professor at Eurecom Institute (5 years).
+Keith Ross is the Dean of Engineering and Computer Science at NYU Shanghai and the Leonard J. Shustek Chair Professor of Computer Science at the Tandon School of Engineering at NYU.
+Before joining NYU-Polytech in 2003, he was a professor at the University of Pennsylvania and a professor at the Eurecom Institute.
 He was the Department Head of the CSE Department at NYU from 2008 to 2013, and he joined NYU Shanghai in 2013.
-He received a B.S.E.E from Tufts University, a M.S.E.E. from Columbia University, and a Ph.D. in Computer and Control Engineering from The University of Michigan.
+He received a BSEE from Tufts University, a MSEE from Columbia University, and a PhD in Computer and Control Engineering from the University of Michigan.
 He is an ACM Fellow and an IEEE Fellow.

 His current research interests are in data-driven analysis of online social networks and privacy.
 He has also worked on peer-to-peer networking, Internet measurement, video streaming, applied probability and Markov decision processes.
 He is the recipient of several prestigious best paper awards and his work has been featured in the mainstream press, including New York Times, NPR, Bloomberg Television, Huffington Post, Fast Company, Ars Technia, and the New Scientist.

-He is co-author (with James F. Kurose) of the popular textbook, Computer Networking: A Top-Down Approach Featuring the Internet, published by Pearson (first edition in 2000, seventh edition 2016).
+He is co-author, with James F. Kurose, of the popular textbook, Computer Networking: A Top-Down Approach Featuring the Internet, published by Pearson.
 It is the most popular textbook on computer networking, both nationally and internationally, and has been translated into fourteen languages.
 Professor Ross is also the author of the research monograph, Multiservice Loss Models for Broadband Communication Networks, published by Springer in 1995.

 In 1999, he co-founded and led Wimba, which develops voice and video applications for online learning.
 He was the Wimba CEO and CTO from 1999 to 2001.
 Wimba was acquired by Blackboard in 2010.
 A personal account of asynchronous voice and the early days of Wimba can be found here.